Learning and activities for schools and groups

 During your visit to Brownsea Island you can book a wide variety of activities including: learning activities linked to the curriculum, scouting heritage activities, sporting activities including archery, low ropes and watersports.
 All of our activities can be tailored to suit your group's needs, please contact us to discuss your visit with our learning manager.

-To book your activites or to discuss your visit with us, please call 01202 492161 or email.
+To book your activites or to discuss your visit with us, please call 01202 707744, option 2 or email.

 Our learning activities are linked to the National Curriculum and activities are designed to be 'hands on' and outdoors whenever possible.
 You can mix and match activities to make up a half-day or whole day visit, unless otherwise stated all of our sessions last an hour.